 White Supremacist – Putting aside its obviously non-conversational tone, “white supremacist” sounds too lofty.
 It’s more than those lowlifes deserve.
 Most of them probably don’t even know what “supremacist” means.
 It’s also inherently racist.
 Somehow we never use “supremacist” without “white” before it.
 Violent radicals of different hues tend to be called “separatists,” as if no member of any non-white race would dare think in “supreme” terms.

-Check out The Blog for the latest stories about newspeople and the stories they report.
+Check out Latest Posts for articles about newspeople and the stories they report.
 I promise, no Groaners!